ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 {{< codeImg "polymorphic/shared.png" >}}

 # Exception
 You could intercept exceptions and respond a status code with the Ktor plugin {{< newTab StatusPages "https://ktor.io/docs/status-pages.html#configure" >}}.
-`HttpStatusCode.OK` tells the client `Phone` to parse the body to the expected type, and `HttpStatusCode.NoContent` tells `null`.
-Other status codes means failure.
+All status codes except `HttpStatusCode.OK` means failure.
 I suggest to only respond `400` or `500` with messages for exceptions.

 # Roadmap
 1. Documents and api generation for other languages.